tkudinov/devops-test-task-taras-kudinov/README.txt

    optional argument for log file name determination.
 In this case: ./scripts/hello.sh log_file_name.
 If no argument is passed, default to log-YYYYMMDD_HHMMSS.txt.

-   For triggering the GitHub Actions workflow manually needs to go to the GitHub repo (https://github.com/tkudinov/devops_test_task_Taras_Kudinov.git) and switch to the Actions tab and select Run Hello Script action than push Rerun-all-jobs button.
+   For triggering the GitHub Actions workflow manually needs to go to the GitHub repo (https://github.com/tkudinov/devops_test_task_Taras_Kudinov.git) and switch to the Actions tab and select Run Hello Script action than push Run workflow button with ability to add optional parameter as argument for custom name        log-file creation.